Estevan riot

-The Estevan riot, also known as the Black Tuesday Riot, was a confrontation between the Royal Canadian Mounted Police and striking coal miners from nearby Bienfait, Saskatchewan which took place in Estevan, Saskatchewan on September 29, 1931.
-The miners had been on strike since September 7, 1931 hoping to improve their wages and working conditions.
+The Estevan riot, also known as the Black Tuesday Riot, occurred when members of the Royal Canadian Mounted Police attacked striking coal miners from nearby Bienfait, Saskatchewan, on September 29, 1931.
+The miners had been on strike since September 7, 1931, hoping to improve their wages and working conditions.

 Background

 The region's mining work was seasonal; during the rest of the year, between April and August, miners would work in the fields to supplement wages before they returned to the mines.
 However, the droughts in the prairies and the overall economic situation in Canada made that impossible.
 That led to an increasing number of men looking for work in the mines, which let mining companies to choose their workers.

 Furthermore, according to the Royal Commission that investigated the strike, Saskatchewan miners made half as much as their counterparts in Alberta and in British Columbia.
 Most of the miners and their families lived within company housing.
-Annie Barylik, the sixteen-year-old daughter of a miner at Bienfait Mine,s described the conditions: One bedroom, two beds in there, dining room, no beds in there, kitchen, one bed, and eleven in the family....
+Annie Barylik, the sixteen-year-old daughter of a miner at Bienfait Mines, described the conditions: One bedroom, two beds in there, dining room, no beds in there, kitchen, one bed, and eleven in the family....
 I think we need a bigger place than that.
 When it is raining the rain comes in the kitchen.
 There is only one ply of paper, cardboard paper nailed to about two-inch wood board....
 It is all coming down and cracked...

-When the weather is frosty, when you wake up in the morning you cannot walk on the floor because it is all full of snow, right around the room.The miners were represented at the bargaining table by the local of the Mine Workers' Union of Canada (MWUC), which had been organized by the Communist Party of Canada's trade union umbrella, the Workers' Unity League.
+When the weather is frosty, when you wake up in the morning you cannot walk on the floor because it is all full of snow, right around the room.The miners were represented at the bargaining table by the local branch of the Mine Workers' Union of Canada (MWUC), which had been organized by the Communist Party of Canada's trade union umbrella, the Workers' Unity League.